 Almayer Cocktail Bar

 We started the night here, drawn in by the soft lighting, playful wall art, and a bartender who actually seemed to enjoy making drinks.
-Low-key and lovely, with just enough kitsch to make it memorable and just enough balance to make it tasty.
+Low-key and lovely, with A little kitschy, but balanced โ€” the drinks were the point.

 Instagram